smithse/TTGO-Wiki/Advanced-display-configuration.md

 For the TFT display, you can either use fixed size fonts (0,1,2) or proportional fonts.
 Usually the proportional fonts a nicer, but on a screen update, if a shorter text replaces a longer text, the end of the longer text will still remain on the screen.
 To avoid this problem, you can define the total length of some text field by using "line,column,length=something".
 Length is scaled in the same way as the column (according to scale definition).

-If you use "line,column,-length=somethign", something will be written right-justified in the box defined by line, column and length.
+If you use "line,column,-length=something", something will be written right-justified in the box defined by line, column and length.

 See screens.txt for details about all possible display elements.